-The Grand Soleil BLUE, from the Grand Soleil 33 feet Daysailer Zero Impact project, is a 10-meter sailboat, a true gem born from the conviction that the first step towards sustainability lies in quality, ensuring product longevity.
+The Grand Soleil BLUE, from the Grand Soleil 33 feet Daysailer Zero Impact project, is a 10-meter sailing yacht, a true gem born from the conviction that the first step towards sustainability lies in quality, ensuring product longevity.

-Embodiment of the creativity offered by a collaboration between nautical experts such as Matteo Polli (Naval Architecture) and Nauta Design (Exterior Design, Interior Design, and G.A.) and pioneers of sustainable materials like NLComp, this sailboat represents a new chapter in yachting history where sustainability, efficiency, and design come together to create a "bluer" future at sea.
+Embodiment of the creativity offered by a collaboration between nautical experts such as Matteo Polli (Naval Architecture) and Nauta Design (Exterior Design, Interior Design, and G.A.) and pioneers in sustainable materials like NLComp, this sailing yacht represents a new chapter in yachting history where sustainability, efficiency, and design come together to create a "bluer" future at sea.

-This principle was the guiding force behind all stages of the design process.
-The result is a boat, ideal for weekends, remarkably innovative and elegant, capable of hosting up to four guests overnight, with zero environmental impact during navigation and complete recyclability at the peak of its lifecycle.
+This principle has been the guiding force throughout all stages of the design process.
+The result is a boat, ideal for weekends, remarkably innovative and elegant, capable of accommodating up to four guests overnight, with zero environmental impact during navigation and complete recyclability at the peak of its lifecycle.

 For those interested, it will also be available with a traditional laminated hull and an internal combustion engine.